Blogs

 Why the ACT Matters for Indian Students

-Unlike some other exams, the ACT reflects what you have learned in high school rather than innate aptitude, making preparation and coursework alignment important.
+Unlike some other exams, the ACT reflects what students have genuinely learned in high school rather than measuring innate aptitude, making thorough preparation and curriculum alignment especially important for Indian students coming from CBSE, ICSE, or state board backgrounds.

-How CAE Helps With ACT Test Preparation and Admission
+How CAE Helps With ACT Test Preparation and Admissions

 Key Takeaways

-→ The ACT test measures college readiness through English, Math, Reading, and Science, with an optional Writing section.
+- The ACT test in 2026 measures college readiness through English, Math, and Reading as mandatory sections, with Science and Writing now both optional

-→ Preparation should focus on understanding test format, practicing real questions, and managing time effectively.
+- Preparation should focus on understanding the updated format, practising with official materials, and managing time effectively across sections

-→ A strong ACT score enhances admission chances and scholarship opportunities abroad.
+- A strong ACT score enhances admission chances and scholarship opportunities at US and international universities

-→ CAE offers expert coaching and end-to-end support tailored for Indian students aiming for international universities.
+- CAE offers expert coaching and end-to-end support tailored specifically for Indian students aiming for top global universities

 FAQ

-Q.1 What subjects does the ACT test cover, and how is it scored?
+Q. What subjects does the ACT test cover in 2026, and how is it scored?

-The ACT covers four core subjects: English, Math, Reading, and Science, each scored from 1 to 36.
-The composite score is the average of these four scores.
-An optional Writing test is scored separately and does not affect the composite score.
-The test evaluates skills learned in high school relevant to college success.
+The ACT in 2026 covers three mandatory sections — English, Math, and Reading — each scored from 1 to 36.
+The composite score is the average of these three scores.
+Science and Writing are now both optional; Science generates a separate Science score and a STEM score if taken, while Writing is scored independently and does not affect the composite.
+The test evaluates skills learned in high school that are directly relevant to college success.

-The ACT includes a Science section and tends to be faster-paced with more questions.
-The SAT is fully digital and focuses more on evidence-based reading and math.
+The ACT now has an optional Science section and tends to be faster-paced across its sections.
+The SAT is fully digital and computer-adaptive, focusing on evidence-based reading and mathematics on the Bluebook platform.
 Both tests are accepted equally by US universities.
-Indian students should try practice tests of both to see which suits their strengths and test-taking style better.
+Indian students should try official practice tests of both to identify which format suits their strengths and test-taking style.
+Students strong in science or analytical reasoning may find value in the ACT's optional Science section for STEM applications.

-Q.3 What are the registration steps and fees for the ACT in India?
+Q. What are the registration steps and fees for the ACT in India in 2026?

-Registration is done online via the ACT website by creating a MyACT account.
-Students select a test date and center, upload a photo, and pay the fee (approx. USD 65 without Writing, USD 90 with Writing).
-Registration deadlines are about two weeks before the test date.
-Late registration incurs extra fees.
+Registration is completed online via the ACT website by creating a MyACT account.
+Students select a test date and centre, upload a passport-size photo, choose optional sections, and pay the fee — approximately USD 65 without Writing and USD 90 with Writing.
+Registration deadlines fall about two weeks before each test date, with late registration incurring additional fees.
+Students should check the ACT website for confirmed 2026 test dates and register early to secure preferred centres.

-Q.4 How can Indian students best prepare for the ACT test?
+Q. How can Indian students best prepare for the ACT test in 2026?

-Q.5 What changes are coming to the ACT test in 2025?
+Q. What are the key changes to the ACT test in 2026?

-CAE provides expert ACT coaching tailored to individual needs, comprehensive counseling for university applications, scholarship guidance, and visa support.
-Their personalized approach and decades of experience have helped thousands of Indian students secure admissions at top global universities.
+CAE provides personalised ACT coaching tailored to individual strengths and weaknesses, comprehensive university application counselling, scholarship guidance, and full visa and admission support.
+CAE's personalised approach and over 35 years of experience have helped thousands of Indian students secure admissions at top global universities with strong ACT scores.
+From registration to pre-departure briefings, CAE supports students at every stage of their international education journey.

 Back to blog list